A book club for developers.

 And what are you doing?

-I’m working there as a software engineer on the Azure Notebooks team which is Microsoft’s Jupiter Notebooks offering.
+I’m working there as a software engineer on the Azure Notebooks team which is Microsoft’s Jupyter Notebooks offering.

 Yeah, fun stuff.